vrenkens/nabu/README.md

 ```

 the datadir should point to the data you want to align, the traindir should be
-the traindir you used i the previous step and the targetdir is the directory
+the traindir you used in the previous step and the targetdir is the directory
 where the alignments will be written.
 The alignments can be found in
-<targetdir>/pdfs
+\<targetdir\>/pdfs

 #### Computing the prior